The total amount of household benefits that working age claimants can get is capped.

-The cap is set at the level of the average take home pay.
-You can find benefit cap guidance (external link) on the UK Government website.
+The cap is set at the level of the average take-home pay.
+You can find benefit cap guidance on the UK Government website.
 There is also a cap calculator on the website.

 The cap is:

-- £350 per week for single people with no children.
+- £257.69 per week (£13,400 per year) for single people with no children.

-- £500 per week for couples with or without children and single parents.
+- £384.62 per week (£20,000 per year) for couples with or without children, and single parents.

 Exempt from the cap

-- Disability Living Allowance or Personal Independence Payment
+- Disability Living Allowance (DLA)

-- War Disablement Pension or Armed Forces Compensation Scheme.
+- Armed Forces Compensation scheme